ArmaghanAb/agentic-hr-planner/README.md

 - **Code Modularity**
   Broke down the app into clearly defined files — `graph.py`, `nodes.py`, `schema.py`, and `app.py` — to ensure maintainability and scalability.

+- **Reset Functionality**
+  Added a reset button to clear session memory easily, giving users a smooth way to restart the hiring process without refreshing or manual resets.

 ---

 ## What I'd Improve with More Time